BooksCulture

-Enshitification by Cory Doctorow (book review)
+Enshitification by Cory Doctorow (book review).

-Looking at the Net as a whole, you would think it would be big enough for many companies not limited to half a dozen significant sites, but they do their best to keep your custom and stop you looking elsewhere.
+Looking at the Net as a whole, you would think it would be big enough for many companies, not limited to half a dozen significant sites, but they do their best to keep your custom and stop you looking elsewhere.

-I do think this book will make you think, especially how these companies trade in information about us.
+I do think this book will make you think, especially about how these companies trade in information about us.
 Oddly, something Doctorow barely touches on is signing agreements without reading them.
-I suspect we’re all guilty of that, mostly because they repeat the same lines all the time so if some other clause is added, you aren’t necessarily going to spot it, let alone the implications.
-At least some companies do flag anything significant although I doubt if that will force you to move elsewhere.
+I suspect we’re all guilty of that, mostly because they repeat the same lines all the time, so if some other clause is added, you aren’t necessarily going to spot it, let alone the implications.
+At least some companies do flag anything significant, although I doubt if that will force you to move elsewhere.

 I do think one of the biggest problems with American laws is how they are adjusted to which party is in power and can manipulate the judges into a pro-stance instead of being neutral in making their decisions.

-Doctorow does hit on UK and European laws for part of a chapter but a lot of it rarely hits the national news as much as it should.
-It does go back to the old problem that the Internet is regarded as international and where these companies place their head offices, he cites Luxembourg and Ireland, although its actually Southern Ireland, both of which offer tax breaks.
+Doctorow does hit on UK and European laws for part of a chapter, but a lot of it rarely hits the national news as much as it should.
+It does go back to the old problem that the Internet is regarded as international and where these companies place their head offices; he cites Luxembourg and Ireland, although it’s actually Southern Ireland, both of which offer tax breaks.
 As these companies trade in other countries, then all these governments need to enforce local tax laws and working regimes.

 Have I said enough to convince you to buy this book?
-Really, it is an important book and should make your eyes widen as to how much you and manipulated on the Net.
-We know we can’t avoid using any of their products and if you have to select, it’s more a case of choosing the lesser of two evils.
+Really, it is an important book and should make your eyes widen as to how much you are manipulated on the Net.
+We know we can’t avoid using any of their products, and if you have to select, it’s more a case of choosing the lesser of two evils.
 Who actually looks at how these companies are run when buying anything?
 It will more likely make you decline giving data clearance than give companies your information indiscriminately.
 From what Doctorow says, declining doesn’t mean they don’t get your information.
 Don’t just depend on one company when it comes to choosing where you buy something from.
-Individually, we as customers don’t have much power, as a collective we can kick any company where it hurts to not get too greedy.
+Individually, we as customers don’t have much power; as a collective, we can kick any company where it hurts to not get too greedy.
 Convince yourself by reading this book.

 Geoff Willmetts